aniskh/my-python-scripts/README.md

 # my-python-scripts
-A collection of python scripts for sysadmin tasks
+A collection of python scripts and projects/games